Score every tenant

 The reference raises specific concerns when asked direct questions

 Focus on the substance of the answer, not how it is delivered.
-Specific concerns, late payments, damage, unresolved disputes, breaches, are what to act on.
-Tone, hesitation, or measured phrasing alone is not a reliable signal.
-Communication style varies across cultures, language backgrounds, and individual personalities, and treating tonal qualifiers as red flags can introduce indirect discrimination risk.
-Ask follow-up questions if an answer is unclear: "Can you tell me more about that?" or "Was that resolved?"
-Whatever a reference tells you stays internal, never disclose what was said to the applicant.
+Late payments, damage, unresolved disputes and breaches are what to act on.
+If an answer is unclear, ask a follow-up: "Can you tell me more about that?" or "Was that resolved?"
+Whatever a reference tells you stays internal.

 Rent is above 40% of gross income